GalaChain/sdk/BREAKING_CHANGES.md

 The version contains various breaking changes in terms of how authorization is handled, how transactions are signed, and how the API is structured.
 However, it is backward compatible with the previous version in terms of the current chaincode state.
 The changes are mostly related to the way the SDK is used and how the chaincode is structured.
-If you have current production chain, you don't need to update the data, but you may need to update the code to be compatible with the new version.
+If you have a current production chain: You don't need to update the data, but you may need to update the code to be compatible with the new version.
 The only exception is the authorization, which requires a migration of the roles from `allowedOrgs` to `allowedRoles`, and setting up the roles for some user profiles.

 ### Removal of Deprecated Features